Introduction to Graph Representation

 - Example: The adjacency matrix of the following undirected graph is:

 - The adjacency matrix of the following directed graph is given by:

 2. Adjacency List

 We can define an adjacency list as an array A composed of separate lists.
-The elements of the array represented as Axis a list containing all vertices that are adjacent to vertex x.
-In a weighted graph, the cost of the edge is also stored along with the information related to the vertex in the list using the pairs of edges and vertices.
-In an undirected graph, if vertex y is in list Ax then vertex x will be in list Ay and the space complexity is O(V + E).
+The array elements represented as Axis a list containing all vertices adjacent to vertex x.
+In a weighted graph, the edge’s cost is also stored along with the information related to the vertex in the list using the pairs of edges and vertices.
+In an undirected graph, if vertex y is in list Ax, then vertex x will be in list Ay, and the space complexity is O(V + E).